Holmusk/tech-blog/blog/2019-03-29-experience-summary.md

 When AWS releases interesting new tools like Lambda, expect to not be able to play around with them through Haskell right away.
 You will be a second-class citizen in most developer products.

-This translates to either missed opportunities or just extra time spent trying to setup common tools like CI systems which are designed to work well with popular languages but have trouble adjusting to Haskell projects (I’m looking at you CircleCI).
+This translates to either missed opportunities or just extra time spent trying to setup common tools like CI systems which are designed to work well with popular languages but have trouble adjusting to Haskell projects.

-## The Ugly

 ### Breaking changes in libraries